honeybadger2121-home/badgertechnologies-website/sales-toolkit/scripts/Phone-Scripts.md

 - Avoid Monday mornings and Friday afternoons

 ### **Your Mindset:**
-- You're offering value, not bothering them
+- You're offering solutions to their IT headaches
 - Rejection is normal (expect 80%+ to say no)
 - Every call is practice
 - Goal: 50+ calls per day = 2-3 appointments